This page

 because the kidneys have so many functions that there are so many

 possible symptoms of CKD.
-Which ones you might see depends upon which
+The symptoms you might see depend upon which

 functions are affected.